-- (i) The ability to mitigate adverse impacts to each Section 4(f) property (including any measures that result in benefits to the property); - (ii) The relative severity of the remaining harm, after mitigation, to the protected activities,
+- (i) The ability to mitigate adverse impacts to each Section 4(f) property (including any measures that result in benefits to the property); - (ii) The relative severity of the remaining harm, after mitigation, to the protected activities, attributes, or features that qualify each Section 4(f) property for protection; - (iii) The relative significance of each Section 4(f) property; - (iv) The views of the official(s) with jurisdiction over each Section 4(f) property;

-- attributes, or features that qualify each Section 4(f) property for protection; - (iii) The relative significance of each Section 4(f) property; - (iv) The views of the official(s) with jurisdiction over each Section 4(f) property; - (v) The degree to which each alternative meets the purpose and need for the project; - (vi) After reasonable mitigation, the magnitude of any adverse impacts to resources not protected by Section 4(f); and - (vii) Substantial differences in costs among the alternatives.
+- (v) The degree to which each alternative meets the purpose and need for the project; - (vi) After reasonable mitigation, the magnitude of any adverse impacts to resources not protected by Section 4(f); and - (vii) Substantial differences in costs among the alternatives.

 Through consideration of these seven factors, DOT&PF may determine that a serious problem as identified in factors (v) through (vii) outweighs relatively minor net harm to a Section 4(f) property.
-The least overall harm determination provides DOT&PF with a way to compare and select between alternatives that would use different types of Section 4(f) properties when competing assessments of significance and harm are provided by the officials with jurisdiction over the impacted properties.
-In evaluating the degree of harm to Section 4(f) properties, DOT&PF is required by the regulations to consider any views expressed by the OWJ over each Section 4(f) property.
-If an OWJ states that all resources within that official's jurisdiction are of equal value, FHWA may still determine that the resources have different value if such a determination is supported by information in the project file.
-Also, if the OWJ(s) over two different properties provide conflicting assessments of the relative value of those properties, FHWA should consider the officials' views but then make its own independent judgment about the relative value of those properties.
-Similarly, if the OWJ(s) decline to provide any input at all regarding the relative value of the affected properties, FHWA should make its own independent judgment about the relative value of those properties.
+The least overall harm determination provides DOT&PF with a way to compare and select between alternatives that would use different types of Section 4(f) properties when competing assessments of significance and harm are provided by the OWJs over the impacted properties.
+In evaluating the degree of harm to Section 4(f) property.
+If an OWJ states that all resources within that official's jurisdiction are of equal value, DOT&PF may still determine that the resources have different value if such a determination is supported by information in the project file.
+Also, if the OWJ(s) over two different properties provide conflicting assessments of the relative value of those properties, DOT&PF should consider the officials' views but then make its own independent judgment about the relative value of those properties.
+Similarly, if the OWJ(s) decline to provide any input at all regarding the relative value of those properties.

-DOT&PF is required to demonstrate how the seven factors were compared to determine the least overall harm alternative (See 23 CFR 774.7(c)).
+DOT&PF is required to demonstrate how the seven factors were compared to determine the least overall harm alternative (23 CFR 774.7(c)).
 The draft Section 4(f) evaluation will disclose the various impacts to the different Section 4(f) properties and the relative differences among alternatives regarding non-Section 4(f) issues, including the extent to which each alternative meets the project purpose and need.
 The disclosure of impacts should include both objective, quantifiable impacts and qualitative measures that provide a more subjective assessment of harm.
 Preliminary assessment of how the alternatives compare to one another may also be included.
-After circulation of the draft Section 4(f) evaluation in accordance with 23 CFR 774.5(a).
-FHWA will consider comments received on the evaluation and finalize the comparison of all factors listed in 23 CFR 774.3(c)(1) for all the alternatives.
-The analysis and identification of the alternative that has the overall least harm must be documented in the final Section 4(f) evaluation (See 23 CFR 774.7(c)).
+After circulation of the draft Section 4(f) evaluation in accordance with 23 CFR 774.5(a), DOT&PF will consider comments received on the evaluation and finalize the comparison of all factors listed in 23 CFR 774.3(c)(1) for all the alternatives.
+The analysis and identification of the alternative that has the overall least harm must be documented in the final Section 4(f) evaluation (23 CFR 774.7(c)).
 In especially complicated projects, the final approval to use the Section 4(f) property may be made in the decision document (ROD or FONSI).